mllam/neural-lam/README.md

 The full MEPS dataset can be shared with other researchers on request, contact us for this.
 A tiny subset of the data (named `meps_example`) is available in `example_data.zip`, which can be downloaded from [here](https://liuonline-my.sharepoint.com/:f:/g/personal/joeos82_liu_se/EuiUuiGzFIFHruPWpfxfUmYBSjhqMUjNExlJi9W6ULMZ1w?e=97pnGX).
 Download the file and unzip in the neural-lam directory.
-All graphs used in the paper are also available for download at the same link (but can as easily be re-generated using `python -m neural_lam.create_mesh`).
+All graphs used in the paper are also available for download at the same link (but can as easily be re-generated using `python -m neural_lam.create_graph`).
 Note that this is far too little data to train any useful models, but all pre-processing and training steps can be run with it.
 It should thus be useful to make sure that your python environment is set up correctly and that all the code can be ran without any issues.